anubhabmaj/Youtube-analytics-for-Tata-Power-Hackathon-/README.md

 It has been found after proper analysis that people like,comment and view mostly vedios that are of duration 13 and 17 minutes.

+People don't really like long(>20 mins) or very short videos.

+Vedio engagement
+It has been found after proper analysis that people like,comment and view mostly vedios that are of duration 13 and 17 minutes.

 People don't really like long(>20 mins) or very short vedios.

+What else the viewers are watching with relavance to "Renewable energy and sustainability" Cross Content Engagement

+Zero waste and minimalism

+Eco-friendly products and brands

+Climate change mitigation and adaptation

+Green living and sustainable lifestyle

+Organic and local food

+Environmental conservation and wildlife protection

+Circular economy and upcycling

+Social impact and sustainability in business

+Sustainable travel and ecotourism

+Total number of vedios analyzed
+50

+###total duration =460 hours

+##sum of likes=462K

+##Sum of comments=70K

+##Sum of views=24M

+##Postive keywords in comments

+Ecofriendly

+Clean Energy

+Renewable source

+Carbon Footprint Reduction

+Sustainable